Anna Khitrik

-Anna Sergeyevna Khitrik (born June 25, 1980) is a Belarusian actress, singer and the lead vocalist of the bands DetiDetey and S°unduk.
+Anna Sergeyevna Khitrik (Ганна Сяргееўна Хітрык; born June 25, 1980) is a Belarusian actress, singer and the lead vocalist of the bands DetiDetey and S°unduk.

 Early life and education

 Anna Khitrik pursued her passion for the performing arts at the Belarusian State Academy of Arts, specializing in puppet theater acting.
 During her third year, she was invited by director Alexander Gartsuyev to perform in the play "My Brother, Syaman…" at the Yanka Kupala National Academic Theatre.
 After graduating in 2001, she joined the theater's troupe and also collaborated with the Belarusian State Youth Theatre.
 Additionally, Khitrik taught at a theater-focused school, nurturing young talents.

 Career

 Theater

 After graduating in 2001, Khitrik joined the Yanka Kupala National Academic Theatre, where she participated in various productions.
 She also collaborated with the Belarusian State Youth Theatre and was involved in theater education.

 Music

 In 2005, Khitrik co-founded the band DetiDetey along with fellow actors from Minsk theaters.
 The group was known for incorporating theatrical elements into their music and released three albums: